apache/calcite/TUTORIAL.md

 ## JDBC adapter

-The JDBC adapter maps a schema in a JDBC data source as an Optiq schema.
+The JDBC adapter maps a schema in a JDBC data source as a Calcite schema.

 For example, this schema reads from a MySQL "foodmart" database: